CLiz17/Image-Recognition/README.md

 # Image-Recognition
-All the people in a group image is being recognized.
+Identification of people in a group picture by tensorflow trained model